 Together, we will take concrete steps to improve your situation, now and for the future.

 Evidence-based approaches guide my work.
-Principles of Cognitive-Behavioral Therapy steer my practice as well as elements from solution focused brief therapy, narrative therapy, mindfulness and emotion focused therapy.
+Principles of Cognitive-Behavioral Therapy steer my practice as well as elements from solution focused brief therapy, mindfulness and other modalities, depending on the situation.

 I am a Registered Clinical Counsellor with the BCACC (#15433).